What’s left on Seahawks’ free agent to-do list? Resolving Clowney’s situation and adding running backs and quarterbacks

 3, Beefing up the running back depth.

-Seahawks coach Pete Carroll said at the NFL combine the team would need to add some running backs to assure they have the necessary depth as Chris Carson and Rashaad Penny recover from injuries.
+Seahawks coach Pete Carroll said at the NFL combine the team would need to add some running backs to assure it has the necessary depth as Chris Carson and Rashaad Penny recover from injuries.
 The team thinks Carson will be ready for the regular season but is less certain about Penny.

-Aside from those two, Seattle has just two other tailbacks under contract — Travis Homer and Adam Choice (an undrafted rookie free agent a year ago who who sat out the 2019 season due to injury).
+Aside from those two, Seattle has just two other tailbacks under contract — Travis Homer and Adam Choice (an undrafted rookie free agent a year ago who sat out the 2019 season due to injury).

 There have been rumblings that Marshawn Lynch might still want to play.
 But he certainly wouldn’t do anything in the preseason, so Seattle is going to need to add a running back or two just to handle a lot of carries then, if nothing else.